The Perfect 3 Day Taipei Itinerary

 You can explore the museum at your own pace, or group tours and audio tours in a range of languages are available.

-Accommodations close to the Museum of Contemporary Art Taipei
+🏨 Nearest accommodations to the Museum of Contemporary Art Taipei

 Din Tai Fung

 They're best known for their Xiaolongbao, a style of dumpling that's a must-try.
 Fillings include pork, crab, shrimp, and chicken.
 Other dishes include buns, soups, stir fry, and noodle and rice dishes.
+Finish your meal with a selection of desserts, including steamed cakes and sweet sticky rice.

-Stay near Din Tai Fung Mitsukoshi Nanxi Restaurant
+🏨 Places to stay close to the Din Tai Fung Mitsukoshi Nanxi Restaurant

 Suho Paper Memorial Museum

 This museum is a very unique and fascinating one featuring works that celebrate Chinese paper-making tradition.
-Exhibits focus on the history and culture of paper-making with many examples of handcrafted paper artwork on display.
+Exhibits focus on the history and culture of paper-making with examples of handcrafted paper artwork on display.

 You can additionally admire a traditional working paper mill and even join workshops where you can learn to create your own paper art.
+Before you leave, be sure to visit the Bamboo Tea House and the gift shop for some fun souvenirs.

-Places to stay close to the Suho Paper Memorial Museum
+🏨 Stay nearby the Suho Paper Memorial Museum

 Miniatures Museum of Taiwan